SchedulesDirect/mfdb-json/README.md

 let me know what didn't work and I'll take a look.

-The scripts will tell you the directories they're using; the raw data files are going to be plaintext json.
+The scripts will tell you the directories they're using; the raw data files are going to be plaintext JSON.

+**NOTE**: The script does not delete the data files while the scripts are still being developed.
+Make sure that /tmp doesn't get full!

 #Automatically retrieving data